Nearly 50% of all Americans file for benefits at age 62.

-So there may be a significant advantage in a) withdrawing from your tax-deferred accounts after you retire, but before you start collecting Social Security, b) using up your tax-deferred accounts before you withdraw from your from your Roth accounts, and c) converting your tax-deferred accounts to Roth IRA holdings after or even before you retire, but before you start collecting Social security.
+So there may be a significant advantage in a) withdrawing from your tax-deferred accounts after you retire but before you start collecting Social Security, b) using up your tax-deferred accounts before you withdraw from your Roth accounts, and c) converting your tax-deferred accounts to Roth IRA holdings after or even before you retire, but before you start collecting Social security.

 6. How can you maximize your lifetime Social Security benefit?

 This is not the government’s money.
 It’s your money that you’ve paid into the system for years.
 This is not Welfare or Food Stamps.
 You need to know the rules to maximize your SS benefits for yourself and your family.
 Get what you are owed!

 7. Why should I delay my Social Security benefits?

 From age 62 to 66, your benefits will increase by an average of 6.25% per year, and from age 66 to 70, it goes into supercharging mode at 8% per year plus Cost of Living Adjustment (COLA).
 Most people are unaware that married couples have strategies like restricting or filing and suspending their application available to them, leaving money on the table.
 These strategies have the potential to increase their lifetime benefits by tens of thousands if not a hundred thousand dollars or more.